varelaerick/Portfolio/index.md

 ### **Google Analytics-API - Ecommerce - Binary Classification - Transactions Predictor**

 * **I Tested 42 different methods** to predicate the transaction, tune the best method and plot the decision tree
 * I built four functions to split the dfs in train and test.
-Raw split, without zeros (without bounce rate), without outliers, without zeros and outliers.
+Raw split, without zeros (without bounce rate), outliers, and zeros and outliers.
 * Also, I built three functions for the **Resampling Strategies**. **Random Under Sample**, **Random Over Sample**, and **Tomek Links**.
-* Then, the main function was buil, that tested all those variations into three different classification algorithms: **DecisionTreeClassifier**, **RandomForestClassifier**, **Extreme Gradient Boosting**.
+* Then, the primary function was built, which tested all those variations into three different classification algorithms: **DecisionTreeClassifier**, **RandomForestClassifier**, **Extreme Gradient Boosting**.
 * I Used **Hyperopt** to tune the best model of each traffic medium and plot the feature importance and the best decision tree.
-* That was my first project, I learned a lot more so far and now I regret a lot of things haha.
+* That was my first project.
+I learned a lot more so far, and now I regret many things, haha.
 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/ga-api-classification-ecommerce-transactions)